American Air woos business flyers with new L.A. flights

 Through agreements with feeder carriers, American will also add service to Bentonville, Arkansas, where retailer Wal-Mart Stores is based, and the Oregon cities of Eugene and Redmond.

-He said the new flights would also bring new passengers to members of the oneworld global airline alliance, which is looking to fill gaps in its worldwide network and catch up to rival alliances SkyTeam and Star.
-Oneworld is led by American and British Airways.
+Los Angeles is one of five key U.S. hubs that American is counting on to drive growth.
+The others are Dallas/Fort Worth, New York, Miami and Chicago.
+American has been adding international routes from these hubs, including plans to launch service from Dallas to Seoul in May and from New York’s John F. Kennedy to Dublin in June, a spokeswoman said.

-At Los Angeles International Airport, or LAX, American is second in passenger market share with 16.3 percent, behind United Continental’s 17.6 percent share, according to data for January 2013 through February 2013 provided on the facility’s website.
+At Los Angeles International Airport, or LAX, American is second in passenger market share with 16.3 percent, behind United Continental’s 17.6 percent share, according to data for January through February this year provided on the facility’s website.

 Rivals are also expanding in Los Angeles.
 For example, Delta said last week that it would invest $229 million to renovate the LAX terminal it operates out of with new restaurants and a larger ticketing lobby.